cosmos/ibc-go/README.md

 ## Contributing

 If you're interested in contributing to ibc-go, please take a look at the [contributing guidelines](./CONTRIBUTING.md) and the style guide.
+We welcome and appreciate community contributions!

 This project adheres to ibc-go's [code of conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 To facilitate contributors the task of choosing what issues to pick up, we have the following two categories:
 - Issues with the label [`good first issue`](https://github.com/cosmos/ibc-go/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) should be pretty well defined and are best suited for developers new to ibc-go.
 - Issues with the label [`help wanted`](https://github.com/cosmos/ibc-go/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) are a bit more involved and they usually require some familiarity already with the codebase.

+If you are interested to work on an issue, please make a comment on it; then we will be able to assign it to you.
+We will be happy to answer any questions you may have and help you out while you work on the issue.

+Teams develpoing an app, middleware or light client that would like to get in touch with us, please reach out to us in the `interchain` channel of the [IBC Gang Discord server](https://discord.com/channels/955868717269516318/955883113484013578) and we can discuss further.

 ## Resources